 What are cannabinoids?

 Research is still developing when it comes to cannabinoids, but little by little, we’re learning how powerful they can be.
 Essentially, cannabinoids are compounds found in the cannabis plant which have the ability to initiate changes in your body.
-Some cannabinoids are associated with pain perception while others are thought to provide euphoric effects, increased blood flow, mood-boosting effects, or full body relaxation.
-Furthermore, certain cannabinoids are reported to enhance sexual pleasure.
+Some cannabinoids are associated with perception while others are thought to provide euphoric effects, and produce mood-boosting effects or relaxation.
+Furthermore, certain cannabinoids are reported to enhance pleasure.

 There are over 480 different compounds present in cannabis, and at least roughly 100 are cannabinoids.
 One of the most well-known among these compounds is Delta-9-tetrahydrocannabinol (Delta-9 THC), which is the main psychoactive component in cannabis strains.
 Additionally, many people know and love the cannabinoid cannabidiol (CBD), which comprises about 40% of the plant resin extract and is non-psychoactive [1].